de-mux/Moon-Pi-2/README.md

 #### Setup Software

-Everything you need is in the moon-pi.py script in this repository.
+Most of what you need is in the moon-pi.py script in this repository.
 Read through it carefully -- it's copiously commented and will walk you through the modifications you need to make so that, for example, it says "Happy Birthday!" on the right day.
 You may also need to make other modifications depending on choices you make in the first three steps of this guide.
 If you change text